 What to do if you think one your hosta is infected with HVX?

 If you suspect one of your plants is infected with HVX, the first thing you can do is send us a picture.
 We're happy to try and identify HVX no matter where you've purchased the plant from.
 If the symptoms are obvious, we can confirm this to you and advise what to do next.
-If you're based in the UK, we can also send you a HVX test kit for a small charge.
-Virus testing kits are particularly helpful if the symptoms aren't obvious.
+Virus testing kits are particularly helpful if the symptoms aren't obvious, you can purchase these online.
+Unfortunately we no longer supply these.

 If your infected hosta was planted in the ground, we recommend that it is removed carefully and disposed of (not into your compost).
 Remove as much of the soil and any roots you can see.
 Once removed, we advise only to use this spot for other plants and not hostas, as new hostas can be infected by plant tissue left in the soil.
 Research has shown that HVX can stay present in the soil for over 2 years after an infected plant has been removed.
 Disinfect any tools thoroughly and wash your hands with warm soapy water before touch anything else.